AlexBecalick/MOSAIK/README.md

 Please cite the following paper if you use MOSAIK in your research: [A.Baptista et al., MOSAIK: Multi-Origin Spatial Transcriptomics Analysis and Integration Kit, arXiv:2505.11384 (2025)](https://arxiv.org/abs/2505.11384)

+⭐ New: FOVs Stitching and Resegmentation with MOSAIK Stitch CosMx Field of Views (FOVs) and resegment your samples (CosMx and Xenium support) using MOSAIK's enhanced pipeline.
+The workflow preprocesses images, applies Cellpose-SAM for segmentation, and uses geometric features to automatically remove artifacts.
+These features can be found in ``src/resegmentation`` folder.

 ## 📝 Introduction